Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic

-Microlensing induced brightening culminates every time when the source star transits a micro caustic.
-When the photosphere overlaps the micro caustic, a peak magnification $\mu_{\rm pk} \sim 10^3$--$10^4$ is reached over the stellar-diameter crossing time (hours to a few days).
-Flux evolution around such dramatic times has yet been measured at high cadence, but is observationally feasible owing to the expected immense magnification factor around the peak time.
+Microlensing-induced brightening culminates every time when the source star transits a microcaustic.
+When the photosphere overlaps the microcaustic, a peak magnification $\mu_{\rm pk} \sim 10^3$--$10^4$ is reached over the stellar-diameter crossing time (hours to a few days).
+Flux evolution around such dramatic times has yet to be measured at high cadence but is observationally feasible owing to the expected immense magnification factor around the peak time.

 In this work, we study the potential of caustic crossing as an exquisite gravitational microscope to measure stellar properties.
-During the caustic crossing, different parts of the stellar surface have significantly different magnification factors, and thus the time-dependent fluxes and colors encode information about the size of the photosphere as well as its shape and surface temperature profile.
+During the caustic crossing, different parts of the stellar surface have significantly different magnification factors, and thus the time-dependent fluxes and colors encode information about the size of the photosphere, as well as its shape and surface temperature profile.

-This can be compared to the study of finite-source-size effects in Galactic binary microlensing events with caustic crossings~\citep{MaoPaczynski1991BinaryMicrolensing}, with some observed examples~\citep{Lennon1996CausticCrossing, OGLE:2003zjz, PLANETRoboNet:2005kev}.
+This can be compared to the study of finite source size effects in Galactic binary microlensing events with caustic crossings~\citep{MaoPaczynski1991BinaryMicrolensing}, with some observed examples~\citep{Lennon1996CausticCrossing, OGLE:2003zjz, PLANETRoboNet:2005kev}.
 In extragalatic caustic crossings it is the most massive stars with the highest luminosities that are observationally selected.
-Therefore, caustic crossings with highly magnified stars provide a unique opportunity to study the properties of individual massive stars in distant star-formation environments that might differ fundamentally from local universe samples (in terms of e.g. metallicity and ISM density).
+Therefore, caustic crossings with highly magnified stars provide a unique opportunity to study the properties of individual massive stars in distant star-formation environments that might differ fundamentally from local universe samples (in terms of, e.g., metallicity and interstellar medium density).